-- 5.2 In determining the prudential target, the Chief Financial Officer should consider the MIJB's Strategic Plan, the medium term financial outlook and the overall financial environment.
-Guidance also recommends that the Chief Financial Officer reviews any earmarked reserves as part of the annual budget process and continued development of the Strategic Plan. - In light of the size and scale of the MIJB's responsibilities, over the medium term it is proposed to hold that a prudent level of general reserves.-will represent approximately 23% of net expenditure.
+- In determining the prudential target, the Chief Financial Officer should consider the MIJB's Strategic Plan, the medium term financial strategy and the wider financial environment.
+Guidance also recommends that the Chief Financial Officer reviews any earmarked reserves as part of the annual budget process and continued development of the Strategic Plan. - 5.3 In light of the size and scale of the MIJB's responsibilities, over the medium term it is proposed to hold a prudent level of general reserves.
 This value of reserves must be reviewed annually as part of the MIJB's Budget and Strategic Plan; and in light of the financial environment at that time.
 The level of other earmarked funds will be established as part of the annual financial accounting process.